appwrite/templates/node/query-neo4j-auradb/README.md

-# 🗄️ Node.js Query Neo4j Autota DB Function
+# 🗄️ Node.js Query Neo4j Aura DB Function

 A function to store and query warehouses, categories, and relations between them.